 Clear communication therefore requires clear awareness ahead.
 In this context, you must ask yourself in which areas of your life you are still unclear.

-, "Your ability to communicate is an important tool on the path to your goals, whether it's with your family, your colleagues, or your clients and customers."" - Les Brown
+, "Your ability to communicate is an important tool on the path to your goals, whether with your family, your colleagues, or your clients and customers." - Les Brown

 Clear communication is not a matter of course.
 We find plenty of evidence in everyday life.
 Perhaps you have also experienced one of the two following stories.